CDL-HongwooLee/HiCORE/README.md

 ##### overlap_bin.bed file

-Each layer of output overlap_bin.bed files are composed of chromosome names, start position, end position and overlapped bin-numbers.
+Each layer of output overlap_bin.bed files is composed of chromosome name, start position, end position and overlapped bin-number.
-Unlike '.bed file', every single fragment is displayed with overlapped bin-numbers.
-The fragments that merged into a single bin have same bin numbers.
+Unlike '.bed file', every single fragment is displayed with overlapped bin-number.
+The fragments that merged into a single bin have a same bin-number.

 ```
 Chr1    0       311     1